 Even if you don’t want to depart your current carrier or change the type of plan you have, you may be able to talk your provider into a better deal.
 “A great question to ask is what they’re offering to new customers versus existing customers,” says Andrew Moore-Crispin, director of content for Ting.
 “One conversation with your provider could mean a lower bill for you.”
 Ask about retention offers for current customers, too, says Moore-Crispin.

-All the major wireless carriers offer a monthly discount-—often $5 to $10 per line—on eligible plans for customers who use automatic payments.
+All the major wireless carriers offer a monthly discount, often $5 to $10 per line, on eligible plans for customers who use automatic payments and go paperless.
 That can add up to significant savings, especially if you have a family plan with several lines.

 Make sure you read the fine print.
 With Verizon, for example, you must have your payment drawn from a checking account or debit card to qualify for the discount.
 Credit-card payments are not eligible unless you use the carrier’s own Verizon Visa card.